BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 > CHALLENGE 2.4 (optional)
 > ------------------------
 >
-> Can you deduce what the echo=TRUE option stands for?
+> Can you deduce what the echo=TRUE option stands for?\
->
-> > Solution
-> > --------
-> >
-> > The echo=TRUE piece is knitr syntax that sets a global default for
+> &gt; \#\# Solution &gt; The echo=TRUE piece is knitr syntax that sets
-> > the whole paper.
-This piece of code specifically, `echo=TRUE`, tells
+> a global default for the whole paper.
+This piece of code specifically,
-> > the rmd document to display the R code that generates the plots &
+> `echo=TRUE`, tells the rmd document to display the R code that
-> > analysis when the rmd document is rendered by hitting the "knit"
+> generates the plots & analysis when the rmd document is rendered by
-> > button.
-Don't worry too much about this now, we'll learn more about
+> hitting the "knit" button. &gt; Don't worry too much about this now,
-> > this syntax in the Knitr Syntax episodes. {: .solution} {:
+> we'll learn more about this syntax in the Knitr Syntax episodes. {:
-> > .challenge}
+> .solution} {: .challenge}

 ### Starting our paper